Skip to Main Content

 A Railway Arch That Earns Its Volume

 Railway arches have become London's most reliable incubator for mid-format dining.
 The low ceilings, exposed brickwork, and acoustics that treat every conversation as communal have attracted operators who want atmosphere they can't manufacture in a conventional shopfront.
-Bala Baya, occupying Arch 25 on Union Street in Bankside, sits squarely in this tradition — but the energy here is less reclaimed-industrial-cool and more something closer to a Tel Aviv market lunch spilling into a mid-century European interior.
+Bala Baya is a restaurant in Bankside, London, occupying Arch 25 on Union Street, and it sits squarely in this tradition, but the energy here is less reclaimed-industrial-cool and more something closer to a Tel Aviv market lunch spilling into a mid-century European interior.
 The Bauhaus-influenced design is deliberate and legible: clean lines, considered proportions, the kind of brightness that signals the kitchen has nothing to hide.
 The noise level is high by design.
 This is a restaurant built around the idea that sharing food is a social act, and it stages that act accordingly.

 What the Kitchen Is Actually Doing